About me

 Before pursuing my doctoral degree I was a secondary school teacher, working in the remote Indigenous community of Bella Bella, BC, and at the alternative school on the traditional territory of the Shishalh peoples on the Sunshine Coast, BC.
 My teaching practice continues to be informed by my work with youth outside of mainstream contexts, exploring creative technologies for sharing alternative stories of selves and futures in and for troubled times.

-I currently teaching in the Masters in Education Technology Program at the University of British Columbia.
+I currently teach in the Masters in Education Technology Program at the University of British Columbia.

 Scroll to Top